-David Multon Trophy: SET SUBJECT 'Garden Flowers'.
+David Multon Trophy: SET SUBJECT 'LANDSCAPES

 The David Multon Trophy competition commemorates David Multon’s membership of DCC.
 David was a long serving and highly respected member of the club, he served as programme secretary, Chairman, and President and was a fine photographer.
 He sadly passed away in January 2020 and is missed by all who knew him and enjoyed his company.
 He loved his garden at home and gardening.
 Some of his last exhibition images were close ups of flowers